lblod/frontend-embeddable-notule-editor/README.md

 # frontend-embeddable-notule-editor

-This application allows you to embed the editor in other applications without integrating with EmberJS directly.
+This application allows you to embed the RDFa editor in other applications without integrating with EmberJS directly.
 It will behave like any other HTML editor.

 ## Target usage

-The idea is that you can have multiple tags in which you initialize the editor.
-In order for this to work, we require some resources so the right content is available.
-We set up the editor when everything has finished loading and rendering, and we can initialize it with some content.
+The idea is that you can have multiple HTML tags in which you can initialize an editor.
+We'll explain how it works and the process can be repeated if multiple editors are required.
+We need some HTML structure to start with, and then set-up the editor when everything has finished loading and rendering.
+We can also initialize the editor with some content or set it later via an event.
+Use something like the following HTML snippet as a base. *Note that the order of the JavaScript files matters.*

 ```html
 <!DOCTYPE html>